 With four children and barely two nickels to rub together, Steve & Linda borrowed $2,000 from a local finance company (at 27% interest) to purchase a small used engine lathe.
 After setting up shop in their one-car garage, Steve began making parts in the evening on a part time basis while still working his way up the ladder at his full time job..
 After about a year of burning the candle at both ends, Steve decided to make the leap and start his own company.

 Steve remembers the day that “NC”, Numerically Controlled and then “CNC” Computer Numerically Controlled machines came onto the scene in the mid-70’s.
-In fact, he & his wife purchased one of the first CNC Turning centers in the area for the first shop that they started in 1978 – a Precision Mold Shop named Deam Manufacturing, Inc. Since the CNC lathe cost over eight times as much as an engine lathe, some of their competitors speculated that the machine would put the new start-up company out of business.
+In fact, he & his wife purchased one of the first CNC Turning centers in the area for the first shop that they started a year earlier – a Precision Mold Shop named Deam Manufacturing, Inc. Since the CNC lathe cost over eight times as much as an engine lathe some of their competitors speculated that the machine would put the new start-up company out of business.
 Not only did it not put them out of business, they purchased a second identical machine six months later.

-After building the company up to 25 employees Steve and Linda accepted an offer to purchase Deam Manufacturing, Inc. (That business is still operating under a different name.)
-From there Steve and Linda purchased a small CAD/CAM company that was struggling to hang on.
+After building the company up to 25 employees Steve and Linda accepted an offer to purchase Deam Manufacturing, Inc. From there Steve and Linda purchased a small CAD/CAM company that was struggling to hang on.
 For the next nine years Steve traveled around the country installing CAD/CAM systems into hundreds of machine shops of all sizes, up to and including General Motors.

 After spending all of their time, energy, and money helping Steve Jr. fight Leukemia, the Deams decided to shut down the struggling CAD/CAM business and do what Steve Sr. knows best – start another precision machine shop.
 This time rather than specializing in precision rubber molds they decided to venture into the Job Shop market.